-(b) During a period referred to in paragraph (a)- (i) a councillor may change membership of a party only once, before the expiry of that period, by informing the municipal manager of the municipality concerned in writing of his or her decision to join another party or to join a party or to cease to be a member of any party, and if applicable, submit to the municipal manager written confirmation from such other party that he or she has been accepted as a member of that party; and (ii) a party may merge with another party or subdivide into more than one party or subdivide and any one subdivision may merge with another 10 party, only once, before the expiry of the period referred to in paragraph (a), by informing the municipal manager of the municipality concerned in writing that it has merged with another party or subdivided into more than one party or subdivided and merged with another party, and, if applicable, submit to the municipal manager written confirmation from such other party that it has accepted such merger. (c) During a period referred to in paragraph (a), no party represented in a Municipal Council may suspend or terminate the party membership of a councillor representing that party or perform any act whatsoever which may cause such a councillor to be disqualified from holding office as a councillor or change such councillor's position on a party list relating to the said Council without the written consent of the councillor concerned.
-(6) After the composition of a Municipal Council has been changed as a result of the provisions of subsection (2), (3) or (4)- 25 (a) each party affected by-(i) a change of membership as contemplated in subsections (2) and a merger or subdivision or subdivision and merger as contem-30 plated in subsection (4), must forthwith submit a list or a revised list, as the case may be, of candidates in respect of such a Municipal Council indicating the changes effected as a result of the change of party membership or the merger or subdivision or subdivision and merger of parties; and (b) the municipal manager of the municipality concerned must, within 14 days after the submission of the list referred to in paragraph (a), publish a notice in the Provincial Gazette concerned which reflects-(i) the ward representation in that Municipal Council; (ii) the party representation in that Municipal Council; and 40 (iii) the lists of candidates submitted in terms of paragraph (a); and (c) the composition of a Municipal Council reflected in a notice referred to in paragraph (b)(i) and (ii) is maintained until the next election of all legislation.".
+(b) During a period referred to in paragraph (a)-

+- a councillor may change membership of a party only once, before the expiry of that period, by informing the municipal manager of the municipality concerned in writing of his or her decision to join another party or to join a party or to cease to be a member of any party, and if applicable, submit to the municipal manager written confirmation from such other party that he or she has been accepted as a member of that party, and - a party may merge with another party or subdivide into more than one party or subdivide and any one subdivision may merge with another party, only once, before the expiry of the period referred to in paragraph (a), by informing the municipal manager of the municipality concerned in writing that it has merged with another party or subdivided into more than one party or subdivided and merged with another party, and, if applicable, submit to the municipal manager written confirmation from such other party that it has accepted such merger.

+(c) During a period referred to in paragraph (a), no party represented in a Municipal Council may suspend or terminate the party membership of a councillor representing that party or perform any act whatsoever which may cause such a councillor to be disqualified from holding office as such a councillor or change such councillor's position on a party list relating to the said

+Municipal Council, without the written consent of the councillor concerned.

+(6) After the composition of a Municipal Council has been changed as a result of the provisions of subsection (2), (3) or (4)- (a) each party affected by-

+(i) a change of membership as contemplated in subsections (2) and (3); or

+(ii) a merger or subdivision or subdivision and merger as contemplated in subsection (4), must forthwith submit a list or a revised list, as the case may be, of candidates in respect of such a Municipal Council indicating the changes effected as a result of the change of party membership or the merger or subdivision or subdivision and merger of parties; and

+(b) the municipal manager of the municipality concerned must, within 14 days after the submission of the list referred it in paragraph (a), publish a notice in the Provincial Gazette concerned which reflects-

+(i) the ward representation in that Municipal Council;

+(ii) the party representation in that Municipal Council; and

+(iii) the candidates' lists submitted in terms of paragraph (a); and the composition of a Municipal Council reflected in a notice referred to in paragraph (b)(i) and (ii) shall be maintained until the next election of all Municipal Councils or until the composition of that Municipal Council is again reconstituted in accordance with subsection (2), (3) or (4) or until a by-election is held in that Municipal Council.